 With various other first of their kind attacks in between the almost two decades separating these events, It seems that the method with which cybercrime can be executed is endless.
 So it is no wonder that companies are prioritising cybersecurity in 2020 and beyond.

-As companies begin to evaluate and increase their cybersecurity efforts moving forward, what should they look for in cybersecurity professionals?
+So as companies begin to evaluate and increase their cybersecurity efforts moving forward, what should they look for in cybersecurity professionals?

 Here are eight personality traits of a great cybersecurity professional...

 1. Diligent.
 In a pressured environment with a firm’s security at stake, a successful candidate needs to be detail-oriented and constantly pushing projects to completion.
 One small oversight could lead to attacks, so cybersecurity specialists need to scrutinise every detail.
 They also need to value achievement and make an impact.

 2. Composed.
 The enterprise systems they are protecting from attacks are always under threat.
 Cybersecurity agents naturally need to have a sense of urgency, but it is crucial that they stay composed handling cyber threats.
 Unnecessary outbursts when the pressure is rising can be counterproductive and shift their attention away from what is at stake.

 3. Altruistic.
 Cybersecurity professionals should want to help people.
 While they are working all day with systems and programming, protecting and helping people is at the core of this profession.
 They should work well with others and avoid isolating themselves.
 Fighting threats will require cooperation and trust between colleagues as they are striving together towards the same security goals.

 4. Scientific.
 The perfect cybersecurity professional wants to solve problems using data and analytic skills.
 Cybercriminals are increasingly sophisticated in their attacks and this requires individuals who are highly technical and value evidence-based decision making.